Mahshidmn/job-portal/README.md

 * HTML
 * CSS - Tailwind

-## Further Improvement
+## Version 1.2 Improvements:
 * Search Feature
 * Save interestrd Jobs by applicant
+* More Authorization, for example: Recruiters do not see apply for job button, and can not upload photo or resume for applicant

+## Version 1.3 Improvements:
 * Interaction and Engagement: Recruiter interaction with applicant.
-For Ex, Recruiter can accept or reject the application,Both parties can communicate through the platform, allowing for feedback, interview scheduling, and updates.
+For Example, Recruiter can accept or reject the application,Both parties can communicate through the platform, allowing for feedback, interview scheduling, and updates.